 John Eales junior was, if anything, an even more enthusiastic sportsman than his father had been.
 A fine style of a man, standing over 6’3” and enjoying robust health, he led an active life.
 Although he had raced horses in his thirties in conjunction with his father, during the last years of the old man’s life and the first years of succeeding him at Duckenfield Park, he had virtually retired from the Turf.
 However, in February 1874 he once more became active, taking over the commodious residence and stables at Randwick formerly occupied by William Winch, after Winch announced that he was moving to Flemington, Victoria, for health reasons.
 However, John Eales’s popular racing colours – red jacket, black sash and cap – were never very successful on the racecourse, although, to be fair, his representatives very rarely ventured away from Randwick itself.

 The Hon.
 E. K. Cox at Fernhill had bred Queen’s Head, the dam of Picture, and she came from a very good producing family.
 Cox also bred her three brothers Burwood, Reprieve and Respite, as well as her sister Pardon.
 Burwood ran till he was twelve or thirteen and in his old age ran clean away with the Tattersall’s Cup.
-Reprieve was the great stayer who once ran the mighty Dagworth to a dead-heat for the Randwick Plate over three miles only to be beaten a short head in the run-off.
-Respite was a fine-looking horse to whom the crack of the day, Darebin, once tried at Flemington to give 10lb but Picture’s uncle carried Billy Yeomans home the easiest of winners.
+The great stayer Reprieve once ran the mighty Dagworth to a dead-heat for the Randwick Plate over three miles only to be beaten a short head in the run-off.
+That fine-looking horse Respite, to whom the crack of the day, Darebin, once tried to give 10lb at Flemington only for Picture’s uncle to carry his jockey Billy Yeomans, home the easiest of winners.
 Pardon, of course, was the classic winner of the family, having won the 1877 V.R.C.
 Oaks.
 Queen’s Head herself had been quite a useful racehorse when trained by Tom Lamond for the Governor, Sir Hercules Robinson.

 Out in the same year as Robinson Crusoe, Briseis and Newminster, she had finished unplaced in the Derby at Randwick but had shown speed as a juvenile.
 She had run second to Robinson Crusoe in the Champagne Stakes at the 1876 Autumn Meeting after making the pace, and on the last day of that fixture had managed to win the Nursery Handicap with 8 st. 7lb.
 The nursery win had much to do with the kindness of the starter, who gave her about a half-dozen lengths the best of it when he dropped his flag.
 After all, there were certain perquisites back in the seventies when one sported the livery of the colony’s leading citizen.
 Queen’s Head wasn’t exhausted on the racecourse and, given her bloodlines, John Eales was happy to get her as a matron for Duckenfield Park.
 Even before Picture came along, she had already thrown a good galloper in Prince Imperial as well as Fujiyama, owned by W. T. Jones, who looked likely to win the 1891 Caulfield Grand National until he crashed at the last fence and was destroyed after breaking his back.